Child Protection Ethos

-We in Willowbridge School have a responsibility for the Pastoral Care, general welfare and safety of the children in our care and we will carry out this duty by providing a caring, supportive and safe environment, where each child is valued for his or her unique talents and abilities, and in which all our young people can learn and develop to their full potential.
+We in Willowbridge School have a responsibility for the safeguarding and child protection of the children in our care and we will carry out this duty by providing a caring, supportive and safe environment, where each child is valued for his or her unique talents and abilities, and in which all our young people can learn and develop to their full potential.
 All staff, teaching and non-teaching should be alert to the signs of possible abuse and should know the procedures to be followed.
-The Child Protection Policy sets out guidance on the action, which is required where abuse or neglect of a child is suspected and outlines referral procedures within our school.
+This Policy sets out guidance on the action, which is required where abuse or harm to a child is suspected and outlines referral procedures within our school.

 The following principles form the basis of our Child Protection Policy.

 - the child or young person’s welfare is paramount

 - the voice of the child or young person should be heard